 Reserves are a common industry practice used by payment processors and other financial institutions to ensure that merchants are able to cover chargebacks from their buyers.
-Square uses what’s known as a ‘rolling reserve’, in which a percentage of each card transaction is set aside and released on a rolling basis.
-These funds still belong to you and are only used if you are unable to cover a chargeback; if no chargebacks occur, you receive the full amount.
+Square uses what’s known as a ‘rolling reserve’, in which card payments subject to a reserve have a percentage set aside and released on a rolling basis.
+These funds still belong to you and are only used if you are unable to cover a chargeback.
+If no chargebacks occur, you receive the full amount.

 Prepayment for goods or services.
 If you are collecting payment in advance of delivering the purchased goods or services, we may place a reserve on your account until Square has a better understanding of your customer chargeback and refund rate.

 Chargeback rate for your account.
-If a significant number of your customers are disputing their purchases and/or if you have insufficient funds to support those disputes, we may place a reserve until your rate of disputed payments goes down.
+If a significant number of your customers are disputing their purchases and/or if you have insufficient funds to support those chargebacks, we may place a reserve on your account until your rate of disputed payments goes down.

 Sporadic processing activity.
-Variations or inconsistency in transaction sizes or methods, or how many payments you’re taking within a given period, creates uncertainty around future cash flow, thus resulting in a reserve being placed on your account until a more consistent pattern is reestablished.
+Variations or inconsistency in transaction sizes or methods, or how many payments you’re taking within a given period, creates uncertainty around future cash flow, resulting in a reserve being placed on your account until a more consistent pattern is re-established.

 New to Square.
 If you don’t have a processing history with us, among additional risk factors, we may place a reserve on your account until we know more about how you process payments.

-You will receive notification by email and in your Square Dashboard before the reserve goes into effect.
-Also, a Reserve Report will appear in the Balance section of your Square Dashboard.
-The terms of your reserve will be specified in the notification and in your Reserve Report.
+You will receive notification by email and in your online Square Dashboard before the reserve goes into effect.
+Also, the Reserve Dashboard, available in the Balance section of your online Square Dashboard, will display your current, future and past reserve terms.